 It’s not really fair that men get chocolate from women on Valentine’s Day, but they don’t return the favour.
 Why don’t they give us something?
 A handkerchief, candy, even marshmallows…

 Inspired by this, Ishimura dedicated a day where men can express their appreciation to the women in their lives.
-He asked the women in his company to choose a day when they would like to be pampered with gifts; March 14 emerged the winner.
+He asked the women in his company to choose a day they would like to be pampered with gifts; March 14 emerged as the winner.

 The market standardised Marshmallow Day to White Day and commercialised it.
-Soon, people accepted white chocolates and other tangibles as other White Day gifts.
+Soon, people accepted white chocolates and tangibles as other White Day gifts.

 White Valentine’s Day: 5 White-Themed Gifts